 The morning is one of the most important times of the day, at least for me.
 It dictates how the rest of my day will go, so if I start it feeling scattered and stressed—well, you can imagine how the rest of the day will feel.

 Setting my day up for success starts with an organized (and phone-free!) morning.
 I’m sharing my morning habits in hopes that you can replicate them and start your day on the right foot more often too.
 And this isn’t just for content marketing consultants—these habits can make the day better for any consultant.
+Here are some robust tools for business consultants that can change the structure of any given day.

 I don’t like checking within seconds of flicking my eyes open in the morning.
 All I’ll find is an overflowing inbox and a list of notifications that I don’t actually care about (thanks, Twitter).
 As someone who deals with anxiety on a regular basis—I know many other people do too—this is also an immediate stress trigger for me, and that’s the last thing I want to feel as I’m starting a brand new day.